 Aiken Promotions present

-Blue Hawaii is the songwriting, production, and DJ project of Raphaelle ‘Ra’ Standell and Alexander ‘Agor’ Kerby.
+BLUE HAWAII: Blue Hawaii is the song-writing, production, and DJ project of Raphaelle ‘Ra’ Standell and Alexander ‘Agor’ Kerby.
 After some four years apart, the duo rekindled their creative ﬂame in 2016 and begun writing music about an intimate relationship Ra was experiencing mostly over instant messaging, sparking ideas about the meaning of closeness in our highly connected world.

 Tenderness is a concept album which brings forth the challenges of handling relationships online.
 Maintaining closeness over distance, real vs. virtual tenderness and accountability are important themes in the album’s progression.
 It unfolds like a play and each song being supported by shorter interlude pieces: skits, phone calls, acoustic demos, real life samples and quiet left-turns.
 The album draws upon inﬂuence from 90’s dance tracks and deep disco cuts, often mixed with Ra’s acoustic guitar playing.

 Tickets are on sale now through www.ticketmaster.ie & usual outlets nationwide.